rm-hull/yalix/README.md

 #### Lists

-Lists are represented by CONS-cells, but there is some syntactic sugar to make creation simple:
+Lists are represented by CONS-cells, can be arbitrarily nested, and there is some syntactic sugar to make creation simple:

 ```scheme
 In [7]: [1 2 3 4]